l-stephen/Code-Challenge-Instructions/README.md

 4. Read the instructions and code!

 5. When done with the challenge
-  1. git add .
-  2. git commit -m "submission for challenge"
-  3. git push origin main

-6. Copy the url for your repo and send it to me on slack
+  1. Zip your files
+  2. Send me your zipped file on slack